Applies to:

 - Running a Jenkins pipeline job will result in the Liquibase command getting executed.

-How to use Liquibase Docker image on the Jenkins agent
+How to use the Liquibase Docker image on the Jenkins agent

-- For, set the version to any Liquibase found on the in Official Liquibase Docker images page on Docker Hub.
+- For version, set the version to any Liquibase found on the in Official Liquibase Docker images page on Docker Hub.

 Comments